 Brett remained active in the community during this twilight of his career.
 He continued to appear in charity baseball games, was a grand marshal at parades, and helped other charitable causes and baseball clinics.

 He began 1980 as part of the Dodgers bullpen plan, but was released in March.
 Brett hurt his arm in his first spring outing and was released before pitching again.
 "I tried to throw too hard (in his first game).
 My elbow locked so badly I couldn't move it," Brett said later, describing his short spring.
-"I'm tired of all the traveling," he added.
+"I'm tired of all the traveling," he said.
 "I'm going home to California to rest.
-I'll have an operation on my arm and then go back to college to study business."
+I'll have an operation on my arm and then go back to college to study business."18

 The brothers Brett enjoyed their time together in Kansas City.
-George by now was a big star, as 1980 was his big push to batting .400 (he ended up at .390), but Ken wasn't above needling his younger brother, saying "If it hadn't been for the DH rule, I'd have been the first in the family to hit .400."
+George by now was a big star, as 1980 was his big push to batting .400 (he ended up at .390), but Ken wasn't above needling his younger brother, saying, "If it hadn't been for the DH rule, I'd have been the first in the family to hit .400."
 George was particularly candid in discussing how much an influence Ken had on his career, saying, "I decided to make baseball my goal when we went to see Ken pitch in the '67 World Series between Boston and St. Louis.
 I was 14 and Ken 19.
 It was a real thrill.
 He could really bring it then.
 And he'd always come home with ... a new girl and a new roll of bills.
-I said to myself, 'That's for me.'"
+I said to myself, 'That's for me.'"19

 Ken helped George with the media pressure during his drive to .400, but he didn't want it overstated.
 "People think I'm here to have a mature influence on George," said Ken, unused to being a "good influence."
 "George doesn't need me.
 He's been grown up for a long time.
-If anything, I just hope I'm not a hindrance to him."
-One time, Ken even pretended to be George for a bit with one clueless writer.
+If anything, I just hope I'm not a hindrance to him."20 One time, Ken even pretended to be George for a bit with one clueless writer.
 "I must have talked for eight or 10 minutes on how I was starting to really get nervous about the whole thing (batting .400).
 I didn't say anything that would have embarrassed George, but I was pretty good.
 I never heard it, but it had to be on the radio the next day.
-Wouldn't you do that for a brother you love?"
+Wouldn't you do that for a brother you love?"21

 The 1980 Royals went on to sweep the Yankees in the AL Championship Series, 3-0, but lost to the Phillies in the World Series, 4-2.
-Ken was on the roster for both the Championship Series and the World Series, but didn't appear in a game during the post season.
+Ken was on the roster for both the Championship Series and the World Series, but didn't appear in a game during the postseason.

-Ken Brett finished his major league career with the Royals in 1981, appearing in 22 games as a lefty specialist.
-He pitched 32 1/3 innings, with a 4.18 ERA but an unimpressive 14/7 walks to strikeouts ratio.
+Ken Brett finished his major-league career with the Royals in 1981, appearing in 22 games as a lefty specialist.
+He pitched 32⅓ innings, with a 4.18 ERA but an unimpressive 14-7 walks-to-strikeouts ratio.
 He won one game, lost one and had two saves.
 He was waived by the Royals in November 1981, ending his pitching career.
 He did try to hook back on with Pittsburgh the following spring, but the effort came to an end when he was released by the Pirates on March 22, 1982.

-Ken went on to a varied career after baseball that included co-owning a minor league baseball team (Spokane Indians) and a minor league hockey team (Spokane Chiefs), being a TV baseball color commentator for the Seattle Mariners and the California Angels, as well as appearing in beer commercials.
+Ken went on to a varied career after baseball that included co-owning a minor-league baseball team (Spokane Indians) and a minor-league hockey team (Spokane Chiefs), being a TV baseball color commentator for the Seattle Mariners and the California Angels, as well as appearing in beer commercials.
 One took advantage of his much-traveled career.
 In it, he stood at a bar, confused as to what city he was currently in, finally guessing "Utica."
 Brett later visited Utica and was given the keys to the city, saying it was as close as he would ever get to Cooperstown.
 This appearance led to a year as the manager for the New York-Penn League Utica Blue Sox.

 Brett married Teresa Smogyi, who worked in movie production, in 1985.
 He was also involved in restaurants with his brothers.
 He appeared in the 1994 movie The Scout as himself.